leighlars/overlook-solo/README.md

 - [Project Spec](https://frontend.turing.io/projects/overlook.html)

 ## Abstract
-The project asks the developer to design a functionally effective and sensible and aesthetically pleasing UX/UI hotel management tool.
+The project asks the developer to design a functionally effective, sensible, and aesthetically pleasing UX/UI hotel management tool.
 The user can log in as a manager or as a guest.

 The manager can: </br>
 View percentage and number of rooms available, today's total revenue. </br>